burevestnik-png/athena-android-native/README.md

 * Add functionality to buttons in actionbar
 * Think about creating several chats
 * Think about showing loaders in lists
+* Very bad realization of rx java, need to study more

 ---